Real Madrid transfer news: Move over Hazard & Bale - introducing CD Tacon's Galacticas | Goal.com

 After watching Barcelona and Atletico Madrid enjoy incredible success during the last few years, Los Blancos announced earlier this summer that they would integrate CD Tacon into the club as their women’s team.

-It was less than a month after the announcement than Las Blancas made their first big move, capturing the services of Sweden star Kosovare Asllani.
+It was less than a month after the announcement that Las Blancas made their first big move, capturing the services of Sweden star Kosovare Asllani.

 The 30-year-old starred for her country as they placed third at this summer’s Women’s World Cup before it was revealed she would become the first ever ‘Galactica’.